-- 1. Risk relating to non-performance or improper performance of contracts by the Company; - 2.
-Risk related to non-payment or delayed payment of amounts due under contracts performed by the Company; - 3.
-Risk relating to performance of high value contracts and a limited group of customers; - 4.
-Risk of increased operating costs resulting from higher prices of supplies and services and increased employee benefit expenses; - 5.
+- 4. Risk of increased operating costs of the RAFAKO Group companies resulting from higher prices of supplies and services and increased employee benefit expenses; - 5.
 Risk of underestimating project costs; - 6.
 Risk related to winning new contracts; - 7.
 Risks related to execution of certain projects in consortia; - 8.
 Risk related to project acquisition and execution in cooperation with suppliers and subcontractors; - 9.
 Risk of failure to obtain financial guarantees required to acquire and perform contracts; - 10.
 Risk related to failure to secure external financing in assumed amounts and on expected terms; - 11.
 Risk related to full or partial repayment of arrangement receivables by PBG; - 12.
-Risk related to failure to maintain appropriate liquidity; - 13.
-Risk of failure to implement the strategy; - 14.
-Reputational risk; - 15.
-Risk related to the use of complex and innovative manufacturing technologies by the Company; - 16.
-The Company's IT systems may suffer a failure or security breach; - 17.
-The Company's day-to-day operations and growth depend on its senior management and ability to hire and retain highly-qualified personnel, particularly specialist production staff and engineers; - 18.
-Risk that the insurance cover maintained by the Company will prove insufficient; - 19.
-Risk related to consequences of accidents at work and occupational diseases; - 20.
-Risk related to plant failure or destruction or loss of the Company's assets.
+Risk of failure to implement the strategy; - 13.
+Reputational risk; - 14.
+Risk related to the use by the Group of complex and innovative manufacturing technologies; - 15.
+The Group's IT systems may suffer a failure or security breach; - 16.
+The Group's day-to-day operations and growth depend on its senior management and on ability to hire and retain highly-qualified personnel, particularly specialist production staff and engineers; - 17.
+Risk that the insurance cover maintained by the Group will prove insufficient; - 18.
+Risk related to consequences of accidents at work and occupational diseases; - 19.
+Risk related to plant failure or destruction or loss of the companies' assets.